Plume-org/gettext-macros/README.md

 }

 fn cat() -> gettext::Catalog {
     // include_i18n! embeds translations in your binary.
     // It gives a Vec<(&'static str, Catalog)> (list of catalogs with their associated language). let catalog = include_i18n!()[0]
 }

+// Generate or update .po from .pot, and compile them to .mo compile_i18n!();
 ```

 ## Order of the macros